Paladin-Tier-2/EIS.EATON.EDLC-FitPlot/README.md

 ## Getting Started with impedance.py
 For detailed instructions on setting up and using `impedance.py`, including installing Miniconda, creating a conda environment, and installing necessary packages, please refer to the [impedance.py Getting Started Guide](https://impedancepy.readthedocs.io/en/latest/getting-started.html).
-## Using Visual Studio with Impedance.py
+## Using VSCode with Impedance.py
-To be able to use impedance.py with VS Code ( VS code being your conda environment ) follow this guide [Setting up Miniconda in VS Code](https://youtu.be/U3VAqCTujpg?si=bYmLjrdf4VCbd4kI) once after installing impedance.py with ```pip install impedance ``` in your desginated terminal.
+To be able to use impedance.py with VS Code ( VS code & a conda environment ) follow this guide [Setting up Miniconda in VS Code](https://youtu.be/U3VAqCTujpg?si=bYmLjrdf4VCbd4kI) once after installing impedance.py with ```pip install impedance ``` in your desginated terminal.

 ### Quick Setup